-Trying to understand your Medicare options can seem like staring into a bowl of alphabet soup — there’s a lot of little pieces and so many letters.
+Trying to understand your Medicare options can seem like staring into a bowl of alphabet soup — there are a lot of little pieces and so many letters.
+For instance, what are the best Medicare Part F plans?

 If your health insurance plan includes Medicare, you need to understand what is offered and any costs you may incur.
-Benzinga’s done the research to help you sort through Medicare.
-First, it’s important to know that there’s technically no Medicare Part F plan.
-Read on to learn more.
+Benzinga’s done the research to help you sort through Medicare and better understand Medicare Part F plans.

 Medicare Part F Plans Overview